abelykh0/esp32-z80emu/README.md

 * Emulate Spectrum ZX 128K
 * Load snapshot in .Z80 format from SD card
 * Save snapshot in .Z80 format to SD card
-* Output some sounds (beeper and partial support for AY3-8912)
+* Output some sounds (partial support for AY3-8912)
 * Kempston mouse
 * Load ROMs from SD card (`/roms/128-0.rom`; `/roms/128-1.rom`.
 Fall back to OpenSE Basic if not present)
 * Not using any PSRAM